Cantonment MRT station: Construction

-Tunnelling works for the CCL6 were completed on 12 January 2022, with a final tunnel breakthrough from Prince Edward Road station into this station.
-The tunnels between this station and the adjacent Prince Edward Road station were constructed only 6.7 m below the former Tanjong Pagar Railway Station.
-Prior to the tunnelling works, an extensive survey was conducted to ensure that the tunnels do not cross through the building's foundations.
-Structures were erected to protect the railway station's facade and interior, and monitoring instruments were installed to watch out for any building settlement.
-To construct the tunnels to Keppel station, the Keppel viaduct had to be closely monitored while underpinning the viaduct with new micro piles.
-Three bored piles were removed for the tunnelling works.
+The tunnels between this station and the adjacent Prince Edward Road station were constructed only 6.7 m below the piles of the former station.
+Prior to the tunnelling works, an extensive survey was conducted to prevent the tunnels from crossing through the building's foundations.
+Steel supports and protective sheets were erected to protect the railway station's key heritage elements, facade, and interior, with more than 600 monitoring instruments installed to watch out for any building settlement.